innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

   3. For each OpMode function (init, init_loop, start, loop, stop) in your TeleOp class, call super.func() at the beginning of that function. **This is required, and not calling the method in the superclass would not allow TeleDrive to function properly.** (Ex: in the loop() function, you must call super.loop() at the beginning)
   4. Using your Driver Station phone, navigate to the "Program and Manage" menu, and find the local IP address of the Control Hub or Robot Controller phone
   5. On line 307 in ```TeleDrive.java```, replace the existing IP address with the IP address you found in Step 4

+# Common Errors

+  ### There is audio of one user but another's audio is not coming

+  This problem is usually fixed by everyone closing TeleDrive and reopening it to reset any errors that may have occured.

+  ### I do not see `Status: Connected` at the top of the screen

+  Since the status connected is to a server, this most likely means that your computer is not connected to the Internet or the connection is unstable

+  ### I do not see `Gamepad User: 1`/`Gamepad User: 2` when I do `START + A`/`START + B`

+  This could be because your gamepad is not being detected.
+Try switching the switch on the bottom of the gamepad to the other side, reconnecting it, or try another gamepad.

+  ### Something else is wrong

+If you've tried all the solutions listed above, and TeleDrive still doesn't work for you, please try to do the following:
+  * Ensure the TeleDrive has proper access to Camera, Microphone, and USB for gamepads
+  * Restart TeleDrive app on Host computers and Driver computers
+  * Send us an email at info@innov8rz.net and we will be happy to help!

+# Frequently Asked Questions

+  ### If I don't have the best Internet connection, can I use TeleDrive?

+  Absolutely!
+Since TeleDrive is built using WebRTC, the stream of the field and audio channels are throttled based on your connection.
+For example, if you connection is poor, it will provide a lower resolution image of the field, but if there is a strong connection, the field will be full 1080p HD resolution.

+  ### How do I get the IP address of the robot?

+  Using your Driver Station phone, navigate to the "Program and Manage" menu, and find the local IP address of the Control Hub or Robot Controller phone

+  ### Can I use TeleDrive with a LinearOpMode?

+  Yes!
+If you are planning on using TeleDrive in a `LinearOpMode`, you only need to download ```TeleDrive_LinearOpMode.java``` and add your code under the comment that says "CUSTOM CODE GOES HERE".

+# Contributors

+  ### Developers

+Mihir Chauhan